deianradev/Coding-Challenge/README.md

 8. On each orange button of the cards, a user can click on the button and toggle between the text in the mockup and "Hide [Giving Plan/Charity]" with the icon switched to the eye-slash icon.

-9. Once you are finished please open a pull request to the main repo so that we can go over your work!
+9. Once you are finished please open a pull request so that we can go over your work!

 **_Bonus Points_**